The Moravian Archives is open by Appointment Only Learn More

 For more information on scheduling your visit, see plan your visit.

-The Moravian Archives follows Moravian College regarding inclement weather closings.
+The Moravian Archives follows Moravian University regarding inclement weather closings.
 Notice of closings will be posted on this website, our social media accounts, and on Moravian weather phone line at 610.625.7995.

 The Moravian Archives offers a variety of volunteering opportunities for students, retirees, and anyone else interested in history and the community.